rschmied/topogen/README.md

 $
 ```

-At a minimu, the amount of nodes to be created must be provided.
+At a minimum, the amount of nodes to be created must be provided.

 #### Modes